tkdeng/webserver/readme.md

 This module runs a server with a golang base for handling http.
 Templates are rendered in [htmlc](https://github.com/tkdeng/htmlc) which compiles to elixir.

-> Note: This project is still in beta.
+> Notice: This Project Is Still In Beta.

 ## Installation